cemc/cscircles-wp-content/plugins/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 5.4.6 =

+Release Date: August 25th, 2015

+* Bugfixes:
+    * Fixes the dashboard tables which were broken in WordPress 4.3 because of a new version of jQuery that was introduced.

+= 5.4.5 =

+Release Date: August 5th, 2015

+* Security:
+    * Fixes a small stored XSS issue (only exploitable by admins), thanks [Tom Adams](https://twitter.com/tom_dxw) from [dxw security](https://security.dxw.com/) for responsibly disclosing the issue.

+* Enhancements:
+    * Only allows showing and saving the custom code field for users with the `unfiltered_html` capability.
+    * Improves JavaScript output escaping on the frontend.

+= 5.4.4 =

+Release Date: July 21st, 2015

+* Enhancements:
+    * Makes sure core functionality is only loaded when needed, improving admin performance and preventing compatibility issues with the upcoming 2.3 release of Yoast SEO.

+= 5.4.3 =

+Release Date: July 15th, 2015

+* Enhancements:
+    * Improved form labels for remarketing / demographics and interests reports.
+    * Improved the notice that is shown in the head to non-admin users when their usergroup has been excluded from tracking or debug mode is enabled.
+    * Adds 4 translations: ca, en_AU, ja, pt_PT

+* Bugfixes:
+    * Fixes a bug where the plugin would fetch a refresh token from Google on every page request.
+    * Fixes an undefined index notice which was triggered when running WordPress using WP CLI.

 = 5.4.2 =